AGolunski87/mews-demo-onboarding/docs/ARCHITECTURE.md

   a room type.
 Contains text fields for occupancy, price etc.
 - `shared/drawer.dart` – Side drawer visible next to the chat.
 Shows progress summary, allows editing room types and finishing the setup.
-- `shared/chips.dart` – Simple component rendering selectable feature chips.

 ## How the Chatbot Works

-1. `ChatController` starts with `_currentStep` set to `propertyName` and contains a `_responses` map for storing answers.
+1. `ChatController` starts with `_currentStep` set to `welcome` and stores responses in a map keyed by step.
-2. `HotelOnboardingBot` initialises with a few system messages in `_messages`.
+2. `HotelOnboardingBot` initialises with the first prompt already in the chat list.
-3. When the user sends a message, `_handleMessageSend` records the answer via `chatController.saveResponse`.
-This advances `_currentStep` and updates the prompt.
+3. When the user sends a message, `_handleMessageSend` saves the response via `chatController.saveResponse` which also advances to the next step.
-4. Once all questions are answered the controller builds a `PropertyDetails` instance.
+4. When the final summary step is reached the controller builds a `PropertyDetails` instance (only basic fields are filled).
 The UI then shows a short animation and navigates to `DemoDashboard`.

 ## Running the App